BACB Certification Examinations

 - Candidates are advised to arrive at the testing center approximately 30 minutes before their examination appointment to allow sufficient time for the check-in process.
 This process includes security measures, such as photographing, palm vein scanning, and obtaining an electronic signature.

 - Candidates must provide TWO forms of valid identification to be admitted into the examination area.
 Both pieces of identification must show the candidate’s first and last name exactly as they appear in their BACB account.
 Any name discrepancies will prevent admission to the examination (e.g., providing a nickname in your BACB account, identification that shows a different last name due to marriage).
 Pearson VUE does not make exceptions for name discrepancies based on marriage certificates.

-Both pieces of identification must have your signature and must be current (i.e., not expired).
-The primary identification must be government-issued and include both a photo and signature (e.g., a driver’s license or state/national ID).
-The secondary identification must include a signature but need not include a photo (e.g., a signed credit card with a signature that matches the government-issued identification).
+- Both pieces of identification must have the candidate’s signature and be current (i.e., not expired).
+The primary identification must be government issued and include both a photo and signature (e.g., a driver’s license or state/national ID).
+The secondary identification must include a signature but need not include a photo (e.g., a signed credit card that matches the government-issued identification).